jalotra/Neural_Network_From_Scratch/README.md

 Lets do that :
 So assume that in the first forward feed you have adjusted all your hidden layer outputs based on the fact that each neuron output will be f(wx).
 And now you want to back-propogate the error.

-I have calculated the Backrop-Error dL/dy here in this picture.
+I have calculated the Backprop-Error dL/dy here in this picture.
 Please have a look.

 ![MSE with Cross Entropy Loss 1](ReadmeData/MSE_with_cross_entropy_loss1.jpg)
 ![MSE with Cross Entropy Loss 2](ReadmeData/MSE_with_cross_entropy_loss2.jpg)